Fender Serial Number Lookup

 STEP 1.
 Find The Serial Number

-The first thing you need to do is check the serial number.
+The first thing you need to do is find the serial number.

 Not sure about the model?